 The role of Stakeholders' Relationship Committee is as follows:

-1. considering and resolving the grievances of shareholders of the Company with respect to transfer of shares, non-receipt of annual report, non-receipt of declared dividend, etc;
+• considering and resolving the grievances of shareholders of the Company with respect to transfer of shares, non-receipt of annual report, non-receipt of declared dividend, etc.;

-4. providing guidance and making recommendations to improve investor service levels for the investors.
+• providing guidance and making recommendations to improve service levels for the investors.

 Corporate Social Responsibility Committee

-The Board of Directors at their meeting held on 14th December, 2012, constituted the Corporate Social Responsibility Committee in order to be consistent with the requirements of the Companies Bill, 2012.
-The Committee comprises Mr. O. P. Bhatt as the Chairman and Mr. Aditya Narayan, Dr. R. A. Mashelkar, Dr. Sanjiv Misra, Mr. Nitin Paranjpe and Mr. Sridhar Ramamurthy as members of the Committee.
-Dr. Sanjiv Misra has been appointed as a member of the Committee with effect from 8th April, 2013.
+The Corporate Social Responsibility Committee comprises Mr. O. P. Bhatt as the Chairman and Mr. Aditya Narayan, Dr. Sanjiv Misra, Mr. Sanjiv Mehta and Mr. Sridhar Ramamurthy as members of the Committee.
+Upon his retirement from the Board Dr. R. A. Mashelkar ceased to be a member of the Committee.
+Consequent to his cessation from the Board of the Company, Mr. Nitin Paranjpe ceased to be a member of the Committee and Mr. Sanjiv Mehta was appointed as a member of the Committee with effect from 10th October, 2013.

 The role of Corporate Social Responsibility Committee is as follows: